zostera/django-modeltrans/docs/pages/settings.rst

 Settings Reference
 ==================

-django-modeltrans allows some configuration to define it's behaviour.
+django-modeltrans allows some configuration to define its behavior.
 By default, it tries to use sensible defaults derived from the default django settings.

 ``MODELTRANS_AVAILABLE_LANGUAGES``